Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 ## Run
 ```
-python3 CompareScenarios.py --scenario <path> --executable <path> --evaluator <path> [--output <path> --create-etalons]
+python3 CompareScenarios.py --scenario <path> --evaluator <path> [--executable <path> --output <path> --create-etalons --env <path>]
 ```
 The first run must be run with the --create-etalons flag!
 Etalons aren't created automatically when not found because they require human approval.
+The --executable argument is not needed if it is provided in the scenario file.
+The json file provided for the --env argument is used to parametrize the scenario file (strings used for key names will be replaced by their values in the scenario file).
 ### Arguments:
 - **-s | --scenario**: Path to scenario json file containing run scenarios.
 - **-e | --executable**: Path to executable of tested application.
 - **--evaluator**: Path to SmurfEvaluator executable.
 - **-c | --create-etalons**: Switch to create etalons.
-- **-o | --output**: Path to directory, where all output directories are created
+- **-o | --output**: Path to directory, where all output directories are created.
+- **--env**: Path to environment json file.

 #### Exit codes:
 - 0 = Success, everything worked